Design & Technology

 Through the evaluation of past and present design and technology, pupils will develop a critical understanding of its impact on daily life and the wider world.

-In Year R the children follow the Early Years Foundation Stage Framework in which they work towards early learning goals in expressive art and design.
+In Year R the children follow the Early Learning Framework in which they work towards early learning goals in Expressive Arts and Design (Creating with Materials).